-Students with disabilities
+Students with disability

-"Some students with disability will require adjustments to assessment practices in order to demonstrate what they know and can do in relation to syllabus outcomes and content.
-The type of adjustments and support will vary according to the particular needs of the student and the requirements of the activity."
-(NESA)

-Students with disabilities may be able to present their work in an alternative format, have fewer questions or scaffolds.
+Some students with disability may require adjustments to assessment practices in order to demonstrate what they know and can do in relation to syllabus outcomes and content.
+The type of adjustments and support will vary according to the particular needs of the student and the requirements of the activity.
+Students with disability may be able to present their work in an alternative format, have fewer questions or scaffolds.
 The type of adjustments will depend on each individual student and their needs.
-This will be based on consultation between parents and the school.
+This will be based on consultation between the student, their family and the school.